Orania: General

 About 244 businesses were registered in Orania in 2019, and town leaders reported annual economic growth in excess of 11%.

 In 2019 Orania's workforce was employed as follows: 269 service providers, 140 traders, 76 construction workers, 19 hospitality providers, 12 manufacturers, 66 in education, 27 agricultural service providers.
 The town hosts diverse industries, from macadamia farming, a toffee factory, a brewery, a call centre, stockbroking services, architecture, construction, etc. Previously, a permit was required to start new businesses in town, which was only granted if the new business did not compete with existing ones.
 The permit system proved unworkable, causing dissatisfaction among the residents, and was abolished.

-The average wage in Orania was estimated at approximately R94,036 per annum in 2019, low by White South African standards.
+The average wage in Orania was estimated at R94,036 per annum in 2019, low by White South African standards.
 The lack of cheap labour means that living in Orania is more expensive than the rest of South Africa; at the same time, unskilled workers are scarce.
-In 2016, CNN reported unemployment in Orania at 2%.
-In 2015, a visiting journalist estimated the poverty rate at 70–80%.
+In 2016, CNN reported the unemployment rate in Orania to be 2%.

 In Orania people from all levels of society perform their own manual labour.
 Local Afrikaners also work in unskilled positions such as gardening and waste collection.
 In 2009, 14% of the population was self-employed.
 Rapid growth over the four years to 2014 led to the construction of new commercial developments and a rising number of young adult immigrants, but also caused an increase in class differences between residents.

 Orania also has a tourism industry.
 As of 2010, thirteen independent hospitality businesses operated in the town.
 From October 2012 to February 2013, about 2,000 holidaymakers visited the town.

 The Orania Chamber of Commerce was established in 2001.
 The Orania Spaar- en Kredietkoöperatief (Orania Savings and Credit Co-operative) is a local cooperative bank.
 It registered with the South African Reserve Bank in 2011, and in 2013 it had R45 million in savings deposits.
 During April 2004, Orania launched its own monetary system, called the Ora, based on the idea of discount shopping vouchers.
 Orania launched its own chequebook in 2007.
 The enclave is currently working to introduce the e-Ora, a digital version of the currency that is currently in circulation.

 Orania has its own currency, the Ora, which is not sanctioned by the South African Reserve Bank and is referred as a coupon system by the Orania Chamber of Commerce.
 The Ora is pegged to the Rand and it was introduced to stimulate the circulation of money inside Orania and prevent theft.
 The Orania Chamber of Commerce, which issues the currency, uses the Rands deposited by the residents to earn interest.
 In 2021, the Dora, a digital version of the Ora, was introduced.
 The Dora did not replace the paper bills and, unlike them, it does not have an expiration date.